vseventer/markmyjourney/app/blog/20150405-the-two-opposites-of-bogota.md

   - !!str 2015-04
 ---

 After arriving in Bogotá, the taxi ride to our hostel did not elicit excitement: lots of two-floor brick buildings covered in graffiti.
 Was this all Bogotá had to offer?
-Luckily, our hostel was next to a big intersection, with plenty of people and shops around, yet the regal houses where only a disruption in an otherwise bland neighborhood.
+Luckily, our hostel was next to a big intersection, with plenty of people and shops around, yet the regal houses where the only disruption in an otherwise bland neighborhood.

 ## La Candelaria
 The following day we decided to visit Bogotá’s old center: La Candelaria.
-We decided to join yet another free walking tour, as the one in [Quito](/blog/equatorial-quito.html) got us impressed.
+We decided to join yet another free walking tour, as the one in [Quito](/blog/equatorial-quito.html) impressed us.
 The center was a bit run down and smelly at parts.

 The tour started at the Plaza del Chorro de Quevedo, popular with university students, surrounded by colorful but faded colonial buildings.
 The most interesting part of the walking tour was our visit to the (free) Museo Botero where one could find great works collected and provided for free by the artist Francesco Botero (hence the name).
 It certainly was the best free museum we had come across.